LLMs Judge Themselves: A Game-Theoretic Framework for Human-Aligned Evaluation: Dataset Statistics and Selection Criteria

-\item \textbf{MBPP} dataset~\cite{DBLP:journals/corr/abs-2108-07732} targets program synthesis.
-Each item includes a short programming task with an English description and a set of unit tests.
-We sample 100 problems from the dataset to evaluate coding and functional reasoning abilities.
+\item \textbf{MBPP}~\cite{DBLP:journals/corr/abs-2108-07732} targets program synthesis.
+Each instance consists of a short programming task described in natural language along with a set of unit tests.
+We sample 100 problems to evaluate coding proficiency and functional reasoning ability.

-\item \textbf{Creative Writing}.
-The Creative Writing benchmark~\cite{DBLP:journals/corr/abs-2503-05244} consists of open-ended generation tasks such as story continuation, character development, and stylistic rewriting.
-We sample 100 prompts to assess models’ creativity, coherence, and narrative fluency under subjective evaluation.
+\item \textbf{Creative Writing}~\cite{DBLP:journals/corr/abs-2503-05244} consists of open-ended generation tasks such as story continuation, character development, and stylistic rewriting.
+We sample 100 prompts to assess creativity, coherence, and narrative fluency under subjective evaluation.